-Mr. Krogh is a frequent public, private, and CLE speaker upon topics pertaining to corporations and municipal law, and municipal engagements include presentations upon the legal limits and structure of Road Use Laws and Agreements, Moratoria and Home Rule Law, and presentations upon recent changes in Telecommunications Law for municipalities for the New York Association of Towns and the New York Conference of Mayors at the 2013 Zoning and Planning Summer School training sessions in Syracuse and Bath, New York.
-Other topics of presentations have been presented upon corporate start-ups, copyright law for illustrators, the anatomy of an oil and gas lease and tricks and traps, fracing and anti-fracing law and issues (sometimes spelled “fracking,” or called “HVHF”), internet law and the DMCA, creating balance and power in corporate by-laws and LLC agreements, together with a host of related topics over the past 25 years.
-Mr. Krogh regularly advises municipal groups and New York State Legislators upon the impact of municipal issues and New York State Legislative Bills, and in 2011-2012 taught the CPCU Certification course on Business Law at the Tompkins-Cortland Community College.
+Mr. Krogh is a frequent public, private, and CLE speaker upon topics pertaining to IP, corporations. and municipal law.
+Engagements include presentations upon the legal limits and structure of Road Use Laws and Agreements, Moratoria and Home Rule Law, and presentations upon recent changes in Telecommunications Law for municipalities for the New York Association of Towns and the New York Conference of Mayors at the 2013 Zoning and Planning Summer School training sessions in Syracuse and Bath, New York.
+Other topics of presentation have covered corporate start-ups, copyright law for illustrators, the anatomy of an oil and gas lease, fracing and anti-fracing law and issues in New York (sometimes spelled “fracking,” or called “HVHF”), internet law and the DMCA, creating balance and power in corporate by-laws and LLC agreements, the scope and limits of land use review powers and conditions, recent updates in SEQRA, rules for BZA variance reviews and the vexatious “self-created hardship” standard, and regulating solar and wind power, all together with a host of related topics over the past 25 years.
+Mr. Krogh also regularly advises municipal groups and New York State Legislators upon the impact of municipal issues and New York State Legislative Bills, and has taught the CPCU Certification course on Business Law at the Tompkins-Cortland Community College.

-Mr. Krogh also serves as an appointed special prosecutor for District Attorney’s Offices in three counties (Tompkins, Cayuga, and Seneca Counties), focusing principally upon administrative law, code enforcement, animal law, and other municipally-based issues and offenses.
+Mr. Krogh also serves as an appointed special prosecutor for District Attorney’s Offices in two counties (Tompkins and Cayuga Counties), focusing principally upon administrative law, zoning and code enforcement, animal law, and other municipally-based issues and offenses.

-MICHAEL P. PORCIELLO – Michael Porciello received his undergraduate degree, cum laude from New York University, and his law degree from Notre Dame Law School in 2007.
-At law school, Mr. Porciello served as President of the American Constitution Society and participated in the public defender program.
-He is a member of the New York State Bar Association and the Tompkins County Bar Association and is the past Tompkins County Coordinator for the New York State Bar Association’s High School Mock Trial Program.
-Mr. Porciello concentrates upon civil litigation, residential and commercial real estate, and estate and trust law.
+MICHAEL P. PORCIELLO – Michael Porciello received his undergraduate degree, cum laude from New York University in 2001, and his law degree from Notre Dame Law School in 2007.
+At law school Mr. Porciello served as President of the American Constitution Society and participated in the public defender program.
+Prior to his legal education, Mr. Porciello worked as a tax preparer and as an editor.